-- For fully-vaccinated residents and guests, masks are optional and are not required in the Independent Living areas of campus at this time.
+- Masks are optional and are not required in the Independent Living areas of campus at this time.
 For additional safety, we suggest that everyone wash their hands with soap and water for at least 20 seconds or use hand sanitizer with at least 60% alcohol after touching or removing a mask.
 All are reminded to clean all surfaces before use, such as exercise equipment and game tables, and wash hands frequently or use hand sanitizer.

 - Unvaccinated guests of any age may not attend BTV events or utilize campus amenities at this time unless otherwise stated in an official BTV directive.
 Unvaccinated guests aged 12 and over must wear a mask when inside the building except while inside the resident’s living unit.

 - The adoption of this policy does not change the rules for Health Care, Special Care or Assisted Living.
 These living areas will continue to follow all guidelines now in place.
 Please consult with Jay Green, Director of Healthcare Services, for any questions regarding these living areas.
 Changes for these areas will be announced if and when they occur.

 Independent Living residents may welcome outside visitors into their homes when following these safety precautions: